 - greetings, family, hobbies, daily routine, looking for directions, reading menus etc (all relevant to the Junior Cycle examination) - Oral practice through projects to be presented to the class on life in Spain and/or South America (almost all of which is Spanish speaking), foods and customs and schooling typical to these countries and a comparison with Irish customs and schools, and reading and learning about general topics (Transition Year)

-Finally, there is a wide range of extra-curricular activities that take place in Loreto Foxrock, from our lively Spanish week, conversation classes and our exchange programmes in Seville and Madrid.
+Finally, there is a wide range of extra-curricular activities that take place in Loreto College Foxrock, from our lively Spanish week, conversation classes and our TY language exchange programmes.

 Visual Art

 What is involved?